SteveProkovas/Game-of-Chance-Simulator/README.md

 3. **Optimal Strategy Based on Probabilities**:

-   In a README, you can briefly mention concepts like Expected Value (EV), the Minimax Algorithm, and Monte Carlo Simulation without presenting specific equations.
-Instead, you can provide a high-level explanation of how these concepts can be applied to make strategic decisions in the game.

-   For example:

    - **Expected Value (EV)**: Calculate the expected value of different actions (e.g., drawing a card, discarding a card) based on their potential outcomes and the probabilities of those outcomes.
 Choose the action with the highest expected value.

    - **Minimax Algorithm**: Determine the best move that maximizes your chances of winning while minimizing the opponent's chances in a competitive setting.